 In the United States, Congress must write legislation to create these measures.
-The president can start the process, but Congress must author and pass the bills.
+The president influences the process, but Congress must author and pass the bills.

-Congress can also increase payments in mandatory programs.
-This is more difficult because it requires a 62 vote majority in the Senate to pass.
-The largest mandatory programs are Social Security, Medicare and welfare programs.
+Congress can also increase benefits payments in mandatory programs.
+This is more difficult because it requires a 62-vote majority in the Senate to pass.
+The largest mandatory programs are Social Security, Medicare, and welfare programs.
 Sometimes these payments are called transfer payments.
-That's because they reallocate funds from taxpayers to targeted demographic groups.
-But there is at least one transfer payment that's not part of a mandatory program.
-That's expanded unemployment benefits.
+They reallocate funds from taxpayers to targeted demographic groups.

 Congress must also pass legislation when it wants to cut taxes.
 There are many types of tax cuts.
-They include taxes on income, capital gains and dividends.
-It can also cut small businesses, payroll and corporate taxes.
+They include taxes on income, capital gains, and dividends.
+Congress can also cut small businesses, payroll, and corporate taxes.

 Tax cuts also occur during the expansionary phase of the business cycle.
-That’s because a presidential candidate may promise it during a campaign.
+A presidential candidate may promise it during a campaign.
 By the time he fulfills his promise, the recession may be over.

 How It Works

-Expansionary fiscal policy expands the amount of money in an economy.
-It puts more money into consumers' hands to give them more purchasing power.
-It uses subsidies, transfers payments including welfare programs, and income tax cuts.
+Expansionary fiscal policy puts more money into consumers' hands to give them more purchasing power.
+It uses subsidies, transfer payments including welfare programs, and income tax cuts.
 It reduces unemployment by contracting public works or hiring new government workers.
 All these measures increase demand.
-That spurs consumer spending, which drives almost seventy percent of the economy.
+That spurs consumer spending, which drives almost 70 percent of the economy.
 The other three components of gross domestic product are government spending, net exports, and business investment.

 Corporate tax cuts put more money into businesses' hands.
 They use it for new investment and employees.
 In that way, tax cuts create jobs.
 But if the company already has enough cash, it may use the cut to buy back stocks or purchase new companies.